Ryan-B1yth/be-mindful/README.md

 This is my first project for Code Institute.
 You can view the live site [here](Add site link here).

-Before you is a mindfulness and meditation website, designed to provide information to the user on how to live a more healthy and positive minded lifestyle through various means.
+Be Mindful is a mindfulness and meditation website, designed to provide information to the user on how to live a more healthy and positive minded lifestyle through various means.
 The landing page gives a brief explanation of mindfulness, meditation, and yoga.
 The meditation page has a 'how to' walkthrough if you are a beginner at the practice.
 The yoga page goes into detail about the benefits of the practice and links to sites and/or videos for beginners and intermediates.

 ## User Experience (UX)